AndyShor/fpga_demux/readme.md

 for simulations require iverilog, GTKwave iCESugar-nano is supported by apio

+in order to synthesise bitstream for a demo with inverting LED PMOD unit

+$ make build_pmod

-in order to synthesise bitstream
+in order to synthesise bitstream for controlling real demux chip

-$ make build
+$ make build_demux

 in order to simulate

 $ make sim

+simulation has clock division of 100 instead of 10M for covenience